georgezouq/eatit-website/_posts/mediterranean-diet-vs-keto.md

 - **Blood sugars and cravings.** Keto’s lower carb load can smooth spikes for some people; Mediterranean’s fiber and steady carbs help with satiety and stability.
 - **Cooking style and social life.** Mediterranean flexes easily for date nights and family gatherings.
 Keto works great if you enjoy meal-prepping and clear guardrails.

-> In **EatIt**, switch between **Keto** and **Mediterranean** modes to see how the same meal scores differently.
+> In **Eatibo**, switch between **Keto** and **Mediterranean** modes to see how the same meal scores differently.
 The app recalculates net carbs, highlights fiber gaps, and flags added sugars so you can edit on the fly.

 ## What a day can look like